ashik1104/ashik1104/README.md

 <h1 align="center">Hello...👋, This is Ashik Mahmud</h1>
 Undergrad student at the department of Robotics and Mechatronics Engineering, University of Dhaka</br>

-🌱 I’m currently learning ML and DL and associated with competitive programming
+- 🌱 I’m currently learning ML and DL and associated with competitive programming.

 #### Acquainted with : C, C++, Python
 #### Interested in : Artificial Intelligence / Machine Learning